California Can’t Afford to Wait for Climate Action

 On social media, in a mood of tragic acquiescence, people were posting real-time photographs of Bay Area burnt-orange alongside stills of Blade Runner 2049 and debating how much science-fiction dystopia had already gotten right.
 Among climate activists, the mood was exhaustion and urgency — fury that so little had been made of climate change in recent coverage of the this summer’s historic heat wave, which ended in these flames, and conviction that these fires made the case for climate action, again, as if the world needed another reason to move much more quickly.
 The conviction was echoed by Establishment figures from Barack Obama to Gavin Newsom to Kamala Harris and Andrew Cuomo.

-But in planning a path forward, California cannot wait, or hope, for climate action — for a Green New Deal, an electrified grid, or global decarbonization.
-For one thing, it would take too long — the climate impacts of even extremely aggressive global decarbonization, scientists believe, won’t be observable for decades.
-Until then, all else being equal, warming will worsen, and the fires of the American West, presumably, will too.
-If the fires of 2020 horrify you, as they should, consider that by 2050, when the benefits of fast climate action will only begin to arrive, the area burned annually in the West is expected to at least double, and perhaps quadruple.
+Of course, they do.
+But in planning a path forward, through fire, California cannot wait, or hope, for climate action—for a Green New Deal, electrified everything, and global decarbonization.
+For one thing, it would take too long — the climate impacts of even extremely aggressive global decarbonization, scientists believe, won’t be even observable for decades.
+Until then, all else being equal, warming will worsen, and the fires of the American west, presumably, will too.
+If the fires of 2020 horrify you, as they should, consider that by 2050, when the benefits of fast climate action will only begin to arrive, the area burned annually in the west is expected to have at least doubled, and perhaps quadrupled.

 That isn’t to say nothing can be done.
 It can.
 As fire scientists have been arguing now for decades, the fire-suppression approach to forest management that dominated the 20th century — fighting fires wherever they arose, preventing forests from “recycling” themselves — has proven a catastrophic failure, producing an unmanageable amount of what scientists call “fuel” and the rest of us would call simply “dead trees.”
 (It is on top of that fuel load, totaling more than a hundred million dead trees, that the additional fuel produced by droughts and heat waves is added.)
 In the mouths of climate skeptics, or Donald Trump, blaming forest management can sound like an evasion, which it is — over recent decades, climate change has extended wildfire season by two months, quintupled the amount of flammable forest, and driven a doubling, at least, of acreage burned.
 According to one estimate, across the western U.S. as a whole, burn area has grown 900 percent since just 1984.
 And it’s no accident, or coincidence, that three of the four biggest fires in California history, are burning in the immediate aftermath of a historic heat wave, in which what may be the highest temperature ever recorded on planet Earth was registered in Death Valley: 129.9 degrees Fahrenheit.
 The last time the planet was as hot as it is today was more than 100,000 years before the birth of agriculture.